A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Multiple-Choice Knapsack

-\KP is FPT with respect to the number of different costs~$\var_c$~\cite{etscheid}, via reduction to \ILPF with~$f(\var_c)$ variables.
-This approach can not be adopted easily, as it has to be checked whether a solution contains exactly one item per class.
-In Proposition~\ref{pps:MCKP-XP-varc} and~\ref{pps:MCKP-XP-vard} we show that \MCKP is XP with respect to the number of different costs and different values,\lb respectively.
-Then, in Theorem~\ref{thm:MCKP-ILPF} we show that \MCKP\lb is FPT with respect to the parameter~$\var_c+\var_d$.
-In the following,\lb let~$\mcal I=(N,\{N_1,\dots,N_m\},c,d,B,D)$ be an instance of~\MCKP, and\lb let~$\{c_1,\dots,c_{\var_c}\}:=c(N)$ and~$\{d_1,\dots,d_{\var_d}\}:=d(N)$ denote the set of different costs and the set of the different values in~\Instance, respectively.
-Without loss of generality, assume~$c_i<c_{i+1}$ for each~$i\in[\var_c-1]$ and likewise we can assume~$d_j<d_{j+1}$ for each~$j\in [\var_d-1]$.
-In other words,~$c_i$ is the~$i$th cheapest cost in~$c(N)$ and~$d_j$ is the~$j$th smallest value in~$d(N)$.
-Recall, we assume that there is at most one item with cost~$c_p$ and at most one item with value~$d_q$ in~$N_i$, for every~$i\in[m]$,~$p\in[\var_c]$ and~$q\in[\var_d]$.
+\KP is FPT with respect to the number of different costs~$\var_c$~\cite{etscheid}.
+This result is shown by a reduction to \ILPF with~$f(\var_c)$ variables.
+This approach cannot be adopted easily, as it has to be checked whether a solution contains exactly one item per class.
+In Propositions~\ref{pps:MCKP-XP-varc} and~\ref{pps:MCKP-XP-vard} we show that \MCKP is XP with respect to the number of different costs and different values, respectively.
+Then, in Theorem~\ref{thm:MCKP-ILPF}, we show that \MCKP is FPT with respect to the parameter~$\var_c+\var_d$.